Table of contents

 The code is given to us in data.
 We can collect this data in a Multi-Vari Data collection sheet like the example below:

 This Multi-Vari Data collection sheet follows a core equation in Six Sigma Definition: Six Sigma is a set of techniques and t...
 Learn More...: Y=f(X1, X2, X3 …Xn).
 The equation simply means that the Y (in the case of the picture above “Flight Time”) is a function of all the X’s that created each Flight Time (in the picture above, each Flight Time or Y is in a separate row of data).

 The multiple rows of data tell a story in “code” about the statistically significant inputs that affect the Y. Most of us can only read the story by using statistics.

-Now it is time to use the Statistical Tools that you leaned in your Lean Six Sigma Course to find the Statistically Significant X’s.
+Now it is time to use the Statistical Tools that you learned in your Six Sigma Definition: Six Sigma is a set of techniques and t...
+Learn More...
+Course to find the Statistically Significant X’s.